 What Is The Best Flooring For Your Kitchen?Written by: Yarl Christie

-Whether your planning the final details for the interiors of your new-build home, or remodelling your old, outdated kitchen, choosing the best material for your kitchen flooring is an important choice.
+Whether you are planning the final details for the interiors of your new-build home, or remodelling your old, outdated kitchen, choosing the best material for your kitchen flooring is an important choice.
 There are some big Do’s and Don’ts when it comes to certain flooring materials that everyone should be aware of before they make big purchasing decisions for their brand new floor.
-We’ve compiled a handy list to help you make your choice for your new kitchen flooring.
+We have compiled a handy list to help you make the best choice of flooring for your kitchen.

 Can you put engineered wood in the kitchen?

 Engineered wood is a flooring plank that’s been made of compressed layers of different woods and is ‘engineered’ or designed to offer the look and feel of solid wood flooring without the hefty price tag.

 Engineered wood also offers some pretty helpful features: it’s many layers combine to give homeowners a durable floor.
 The varienty of finishes available make the planks scratch-resistant, stain-resistant, moisture-resistant plank of wood that you can place pretty much anywhere in the home.
 The only place it is not recommended to put engineered wood is in the bathroom.
 This is because whilst engineered wood is good at fighting off moisture, it is not recommended for places (like the bathroom) where it is guaranteed to get wet It is, however, important to clean any spills up immediately if you do install this flooring in your kitchen just to ensure the planks last as long as possible.

 One of the best things about engineered wood for the home is that you can choose from a huge variety of colours and species at a very affordable price.
 This makes engineered wood a good flooring choice for the kitchen.

 Can you put vinyl flooring tiles in the kitchen?